jziggas/ng-ck/README.md

 ## Bindings

+ng-ck has callback bindings available for all of the events that occur on an editor instance.

+The callback attributes follow a format of `on-camel-cased-event="myCallback(event, editor)"` and return the event that occured as well as the editor object.

+For example, the `'instanceReady'` event would be `on-instance-ready="myCallback(event, editor)"` and `'doubleclick'` would be `on-doubleclick=myCallback(event, editor)`

+The list of events can be found at the [CKEDITOR.editor Documentation](http://docs.ckeditor.com/#!/api/CKEDITOR.editor)

 - `config: '<?'`
   - Configuration object passed to CKEditor.
 Overwrites the default configuration provided by `ngCkConfigProvider`.
 - `maxLength: '<?'`